 TV Repair Technician: Training and Career Information

 Electronics installation and repair technicians set up and fix televisions, audio and video equipment, entertainment systems and satellite dishes.
 Repair staff may work in a retail service environment or travel to customer homes.
-Required training fluctuates based on the state, employer and desired versatility, though degree programs in electronics technology and engineering may provide the knowledge and skills necessary to succeed in the profession.
+Required training fluctuates based on the state, employer and desired versatility, though degree and certificate programs in electronics technology and engineering may provide the knowledge and skills necessary to succeed in the profession.
+For people who like to tinker with electronics, this job may be ideal.

 Training to Become a TV Repair Technician